-Ascent Fostering is an independent fostering agency that has a therapeutic approach that supports children and young people who require foster care.
-The agency works with children and young people who have a range of complex care needs and offers bespoke care and support packages within a family setting.
+Ascent Fostering is an Independent Fostering Agency with a therapeutic approach to support children and young people who require foster care.
+The agency works with children and young people with complex care needs and offers bespoke care and support packages within a family setting.
 We achieve this by supporting families who care for young people creatively.

-Our approach to foster care support is called 'Intentional Parenting,' this encapsulates all of our interventions and methods to support and engage with young people with high care needs.
-Our approach ensures the whole professional team at Ascent has a therapeutic understanding, and this includes support staff.
-Practically this means we are not wedded to any fixed point of view about placement support and have explored a myriad of approaches that have the most impact on children.
+Our approach to foster care support is called 'Intentional Parenting,' this encapsulates all our interventions and methods to support and engage with young people with high care needs.
+Our approach ensures the whole professional team at Ascent has a therapeutic understanding, including support staff.
+Practically this means we are not wedded to any fixed point of view about placement support and have explored many approaches that impact children the most.
 We are committed to building a strong relationship with young people and accepting where they are at when coming to Ascent.
-This approach to seeing the world from a young person perspective informs how we engage and go on the journey with them.
+This approach to seeing the world from a young person's perspective informs how we engage and go on the journey with them.

+The agency supports staff and foster carers' personal development.
 We have trained all workers in DDP (Dyadic Developmental Psychotherapy).
-All Supervising Social Workers (SSW), managers and mentors are DDP trained in Level one with SSW team completing Level two.
-The agency has run DDP's 'Nurturing Attachments' training for its first cohort of foster carers, which is an intensive 12-week course which embeds the approach and builds on attachment theory with the carer group.
-The Association for Psychodynamic Practice and Counselling in Organisational Settings (APPCIOS) has now accredited the internal therapeutic course we use.
-Foster carers can gain credits towards further academic study.
-The agencies support staff and foster carer personal development.
+All Supervising Social Workers (SSW), managers and mentors are DDP trained in Level One, with the SSW team completing Level Two.
+The agency has run DDP's 'Nurturing Attachments' training for foster carers that have completed the level 1 and 2 therapeutic parenting courses.
+Nurturing Attachments is an intensive 12-week course which explores the attitude of PACE (Playfulness, Acceptance, Curiosity and Empathy).
+Foster carers can also become members of the National Association of Therapeutic Parents (NATP).

 Our ethos is to meet children at their 'map of the world'.
-Our foster carers intentionally parent children on their journey to recovery through intensive support and mentoring.
+Our foster carers intentionally parent children on their journey to recovery from their early life experiences through intensive support and mentoring.
 We aim to build relationships with young people that are safe and supportive.

-We engage with young people in many ways, including mentoring and personal development through our partner organisation Reaching Higher, who support young people through mentoring and access to creative arts, sport and music.
+We engage with young people in many ways, including mentoring and personal development through our partner organisation, Reaching Higher, which supports young people through mentoring and accessing creative arts, sports, and music.